alkharraz/mon-porto/src/content/projects/Liquid-desiccant-cooler/index.md

 tags: ["Project", "Thermodynamics", "Air Conditioning", "Enviromental Friendly",]
 date: "2021-05-13"
 ---
 The **Liquid Desiccant Air Conditioner** (**LDAC**) is my Senior Design Project that I and my team worked on at the University of Bahrain.
-This section highlights one of the main projects that I worked on in my university years.
+The project was awarded the best project in the department of mechanical engineering for the year 2021, and awarded by Ebrahim Khalil Kanoo for Engineering Excellence.

 <div align="center">
 <iframe